 PROBLEM: Ballots from voters that are received through the mail after Election Day cannot be counted if their return envelopes have no postmark or have an illegible postmark.
 Due to no fault of the voter, the ballot is rejected.
-The practice of postmarks being placed on return envelopes is very inconsistent throughout the state of Iowa.
+The practice of postmarks being placed on return envelopes is inconsistent throughout the state of lowa.

-SOLUTION: Amend Iowa Code §53.17(2) to state that all absentee ballots received by the auditor before the polls close on Election Day will be counted and no ballots received later will be counted, regardless of the postmark date.
+SOLUTION: Amend Iowa Code §53.17(2) to state that no absentee ballots received after polls close on Election Day will be counted.